 Lisa Werkmeister Rozas, PhD

-Lisa Werkmeister Rozas, Ph.D., MSW, is an associate professor at the University of Connecticut School of Social Work, Director of the BSW program and Chair of the Human Oppression Curriculum Unit.
+Lisa Werkmeister Rozas, Ph.D., MSW, is an associate professor, Director of the BSW program and Chair of the Human Oppression Curriculum Unit.
 Her research interests include health inequities, issues of oppression, discrimination, racism, critical consciousness and intergroup dialogue.
 Similarly, her teaching and consulting interests are focused around issues of oppression, power, privilege, implicit bias, intersectionality, culture, identity and stigma.
 In the MSW program she currently teaches the Human Oppression course, Health Disparities course, Holocaust Travel Study course, and two advanced level courses in individuals, groups and families.
 In the PhD program, she teaches Social and Behavioral Science for Social Work Practice: Micro Perspectives.
 In the BSW program, she teaches the social justice and dialogue course.

 Effects of Racism and Discrimination on Health/Mental Health